-

 What have been the key areas of negotiation between borrowers and lenders in the last two years?

-For large and mid-cap transactions, there is a general trend in the acquisition finance market to only put in place a Term Loan B to take into account the weakening of banking monopoly prohibitions and covenant lite documentation.
+For large and mid-cap transactions, there is a general trend in the acquisition finance market to only put in place a Term Loan B through unitranche and direct lending structures to take into account the weakening of banking monopoly prohibitions and covenant lite documentation.
 In addition, sponsors often obtain provisions of a springing covenant whereby the financial ratios are tested only when a certain percentage of the revolving credit facility is drawn.
-In very limited cases, we have seen a structure whereby junior PIK notes were combined with a Term Loan B to improve leverage.
+In certain cases, we have seen a structure whereby junior PIK notes were combined with a Term Loan B to improve leverage.
 However, for small and mid-cap transactions, acquisition amortizable term loans are still widely used.
-For all type of financings, there also has been an increase in negotiations relating to the following items: – sanctions, which became subject to more negotiation due to the consequences of the conflict in Ukraine and especially the sanctions against the Russian Federation, and anti-money laundering provisions; – transfer provisions, with negotiations resulting in restrictions as to (i) any free transfer by a lender of its participation under a facility, such free transfer being now usually limited to the occurrence of limited events of default (i.e. payment default, insolvency and breach of covenants) and (ii) an express prohibition of transfer to “Loan to own” distressed funds; – Key Performance Indicators and sustainability goals in relation to ESG-linked credit facility and – due to the recent changes with respect to the reference rates transition, the insertion of replacement screen rate provisions.
-The impact of Brexit is still being processed by market participants and will lead to new areas of negotiation.
+For all type of financings, the key common negotiation points are relating to the following items: – sanctions, due to the ongoing consequences of the conflict in Ukraine and especially the sanctions against the Russian Federation, and anti-money laundering provisions; – transfer provisions, with negotiations resulting in restrictions as to (i) any free transfer by a lender of its participation under a facility, such free transfer being now usually limited to the occurrence of limited events of default (i.e. payment default, insolvency and breach of covenants) and (ii) an express prohibition of transfer to “Loan to own” distressed funds and – Key Performance Indicators and sustainability goals in relation to ESG-linked credit facility.

 Have you seen an increase or use of private equity credit funds as sources of debt capital?